 Both the PPLs and the PAL are created following a well defined folder structure and a strict naming convention.
 This rule makes it easy for anyone to search and locate specific products within the PAL and the PPLs.

-team Communication
+Team Communication

-Almost all agile processes, including SCRUM and XP, calls for holding face to face meeting of developers to plan work, discuss issues and find solutions.
-The popular SCRUM agile process mandates daily short meetings (Scrum).
-We found this agile practice difficult to follow, because most of our lecture-discussion classes meet only once or twice a week, making it impractical to hold frequent face-to-face meetings.
-Therefore, out of necessity, we rely on web based communications rather than face to face meetings.
-Web based communications provide several advantages that face to face meetings do not provide.
+Almost all agile processes, including SCRUM and XP, call for holding face to face meetings of developers to plan work, discuss issues and find solutions.
+The popular SCRUM agile process mandates daily short meetings (scrums).
+We found this particular agile practice difficult to follow, because most of our lecture-discussion classes meet only once or twice a week, making it impractical to hold frequent face-to-face meetings.
+Therefore, out of necessity, we rely on web-based communications rather than face-to-face meetings.
+Web-based communications provide several advantages that face-to-face meetings do not provide.

 The Yahoo/Google group also serves as the common communication platform.
 All team members communicate exclusively through messages posted in the group site.
-External communications via emails and phone calls are possible, however all such conversations are required to be summarized and documents as group messages.
+External communications via emails and phone calls are possible, however all such conversations are required to be summarized and documented as group messages.
 This rule allows all team members to view and participate in the discussions.

 The trail of the posted messages provides a “permanent” record of all team communications which comes in handy in a variety of situations.
-Additionally, a quick review of the message logs and PPLs allows faculty to determine if proper team collaboration is occurring and also to provide timely intervention for students who are performing below par
+Additionally, a quick review of the message logs and PPLs allows faculty to determine if proper team collaboration is occurring and also to provide timely intervention for students who are performing below par.

-Project Planning, execution, and tracking
+Project Planning, Execution, and Tracking

 In keeping with the agile principles each team creates a loosely defined high-level work breakdown structure and an associated long term schedule.
 These artifacts are expected to evolve as new requirements and constraints are discovered.

 The project work progresses in two weekly sprint cycles as defined in the SCRUM agile process [5].
-At the completion of each sprint cycle the team is expected to deliver certain products..
+At the completion of each sprint cycle the team is expected to deliver a set of specified products.
 To achieve this each team creates detailed plans and schedules for the activities to be performed and products to be produced within each sprint cycle.
-Responsibilities for the various tasks to be performed and products produced are assigned to the various each team member.
+Specific responsibilities for the various tasks to be performed and products produced are assigned to each team member.

 The team takes full responsibility for planning, executing, and tracking activities within the sprint cycles.
 Students review progress against the sprint plan and take remedial actions as appropriate.
 In accordance with the principles of SCRUM, the sprint cycles are time boxed, i.e., the two weekly sprint cycles are never extended.
 Tasks that remain incomplete in a given sprint cycle have to be completed in a future one.
-When problems like this develops, all related communications are logged in the message trail; faculty can review these messages to get early warning of potential problems.
+When problems like this develop, all related communications are automatically logged in Yahoo/Google group message trails; faculty can review these messages to get early warning of potential problems.

 The long term schedule and the project objectives are reviewed at the end of each sprint cycle.
 Any significant deviation from the approved project objectives requires faculty approval, and agreement of all teams.
 Given that all teams are expected to complete the iron man project objectives, our experience is that teams rarely agree to make any major changes that introduce schedule risks.

-Engaging all Members of the team
+Engaging all Members of the Team